 - Health and Aging

 SocialWork@Simmons offers both a traditional and advanced standing program for qualified graduates with a Bachelor of Social Work.
 The traditional program requires the completion of 65 credit hours, while the advanced standing program requires the completion of 37 credit hours.
 The traditional program is available on a full-time and extended (part-time) basis.
 The advanced standing and accelerated programs can be completed in 15 months, the full-time program can be completed in about one year.
 The extended program can be completed in approximately two years.

 As with our on-campus program, field experience is the cornerstone of SocialWork@Simmons.
-Students are required to complete 1,050 hours of field placement over two years in approved agency settings, located in or near students’ home communities.
+Students are required to complete a minimum of 1,040 hours of field placement in approved agency settings, located in or near students’ home communities.

 To learn more about the SocialWork@Simmons curriculum and program requirements, contact an Admissions Counselor at 1-855-523-SSSW (7779).